shadawck/glit/README.md

 # glit

-[glit]() is a little osint tool to etrieve all mails of user related to a git repository, a git user or a git organization.
+**glit** is a little osint tool to retrieve all mails of user related to a git repository, a git user or a git organization.

 **README Sections:**  [Use](#use) — [Installation](#installation)